aquaMetrics/phytobenthosMetrics/CONTRIBUTING.md

 - Document code and follow standard CRAN checks and file structure
 - [R Package](http://r-pkgs.had.co.nz/) guidance is a very useful resource
 - Run checks and tests locally - before commit (this includes standard [lintr](https://github.com/jimhester/lintr) rules with exception that camel case is used for function/variable names e.g. 'coolFunction' not 'cool_function')
-- Recommend downloading lintr from github.
+- Recommend downloading lintr from Github.
 The CRAN package appears out of date and doesn't work on Windows:
 `library(devtools)`
 `install_github(jimhester/lintr)`